idankuch/pig-game-reactjs/README.md

 # Pig Game react.js

 This is the classic Pig Game.
-made it once using vanilla.js and now again using react.js.
+made it once using vanilla.js and now converted to react.js.

 # About the game